 There are a very limited amount of things to take your kids too.
 This makes it hard to keep your kids busy and leaves me more isolated from friends because there are fewer opportunities to get together.

-Keeps them engaged
+2. Keeps them engaged

 When my kids were younger, all I had to do to keep them from getting bored was introduce a new toy or change their surrounding by bringing them to a new room in the house.

 During the Christmas break, my eldest daughter was easily bored and started sneaking around and lying about what she was doing.
 This behaviour was not as evident when she was in school.